Can Fish Smell Underwater

 The strong scents that different fish species report come from a plentiful source.
 The food they consume and the remnants they excrete.
 An interesting fact about the food remnants is they contain bile acids.
 These bile acids play a crucial role in a fish’s sense of smell, thereby heavily dictating their behavior.
 As a tool in their survival, it helps them discern food sources and potential dangers too.

 Freshwater fish, especially, have shown heightened abilities to trace food sources based on smell.
-This is due to the fact that in their environment, locating food can be a challenging task.
+This is because in their environment, locating food can be a challenging task.
 As for the fish species in the ocean, increased salt levels can sometimes hamper their smell.
 Despite this, they’ve evolved to have a quite strong sense of smell too.

 When the focus is directed toward temperature, it’s worth noting that, just like humans, fish’s bodily functions, including their sense of smell, are affected by the surrounding temperature.
 For example, colder waters can slow down a fish’s metabolism, reducing their need for food and, consequently, weakening their sense of smell.
 But when the waters are warmer, their metabolism accelerates, the requirement for food increases, and hence their sense of smell becomes sharp.